 In this pastime, Krishna clearly expresses His desire for people to live in harmony with nature and show high respect to the earth and cows.
 In our family, this is a big subject.
-We talk about it not just during school but at any time, along with practical work in the garden and kitchen.
-As Krishna explains to His father at the beginning of this pastime, the earth gives us all that we need, cows give us all that we need, and they are worthy of our worship because of it.
-Many people are aware that having your land and cows makes you self-sustainable and independent from the system, which is far from being generous and favorable to the people.
+As Krishna explains to His Father at the beginning of this pastime, the earth gives us all that we need, cows give us all that we need, and they are worthy of our worship because of it.
+Many people are aware that having your land and cows makes you self-sustainable and independent from the system, and many understand that the present-day system is far from being favorable to the general population.
 It’s not easy to come back to this kind of living, but it’s worth trying because it’s recommended by Krishna and Srila Prabhupada.
-And even more important is to educate and train our children about the importance and practical skills required for self-sustainable simple living and high thinking.
-A pastime of Govardhan hill is a perfect shining guide that could lead us to that goal.
+Even more crucial is to educate and train our children about the importance and practical skills required for self-sustainable simple living and high thinking.
+A pastime of Govardhan hill is a perfect guide that could lead us to that goal.

-Here are some questions to start a conversation about it with children.
+Here are some questions to start a conversation with children on that matter.

 Why do Krishna, Balarama, and cowherd boys love to play on Govardhan hill?